-In this menu you can set the LUNA 2.0's function to warn you by lighting up the display backlight in a bright red color in case a warning or alarm is triggered.
+In this menu you can set the LUNA 2.0 Al's function to warn you by lighting up the display backlight in bright red color in case a warning or alarm is triggered.
 The warning contrast can be adjusted from 1 to 4 or can be disabled by setting it to OFF.
-This is an additional feature to the audible warning signals, which can help make you more aware of the presence of a warning in the event the audible sequence is not heard.
+This is an additional feature to the audible warning signals, which can help make the diver more aware of the presence of a warning in case the audible sequence would not be heard.